kyrgyz-nlp/kloop-corpus/README.md

 Crawled content is included in the sqlite3 DB.

+# Credits:
+* Thanks to [Bektour Iskender](https://twitter.com/bektour), we were allowed to crawl and use Kloop articles.
+* Thanks to [Henriette Brand's awesome](https://blog.theodo.com/2019/01/data-scraping-scrapy-django-integration/).
+My previous attempts to couple Django and Scrapy were [ridiculous](https://github.com/kyrgyz-nlp/readthedocs_cleaned_projects_list/).
+Her article gave me hints on how to organize the project to make it possible to call Scrapy from within Django.

 # Notes:
 * This is currently a work in progress (written in ~8 hours or so).
 * The spider in use doesn't know if an article has already been crawled.
 So this is a TODO.